rlauer6/perl-amazon-s3/README-TESTING.md

 # Testing This Module

-From the original documentation for C<Net::Amazon::S3>...
+From the original documentation for `Net::Amazon::S3`...

 >Testing S3 is a tricky thing.
 Amazon wants to charge you a bit of money each time you use their service.
 And yes, testing counts as using.
-Because of this, the application's test suite skips anything approaching a real test...
+Because of this, the application's test suite by default, skips anything approaching a real test.

 I'm not so sure exactly how expensive creating a bucket and then reading and writing a few bytes from S3 really is nowadays.
-In any event, by default, the tests that actually create buckets and objects will not be executed unless you set the environment variable C<AMAZON_S3_EXPENSIVE_TESTS> to some value.
+In any event, by default, the tests that actually create buckets and objects will not be executed unless you set the environment variable `AMAZON_S3_EXPENSIVE_TESTS` to some value.
 Testing can be controlled with additional environment variables described below.

 | Variable | Description |